kevinecahill/Monte_Carlo_methods/README.md

-Michael Creutz write the files z2.c and puregauge.cc.
+Michael Creutz wrote the files z2.c and puregauge.cc.
 He lets eevrybody use them.